 What difficulty you should or shouldn’t go after depends on your domain authority.
-As you increase domain authority with the help of backlinks and content, you’ll also be able to target more challenging keywords.
+As you increase domain authority in the eyes of Google and other search engines with the help of backlinks and quality articles, you’ll also be able to target more challenging keywords.

 Actual Content Creation

-If it’s writing you’re doing, the first step is to structure your content properly.
-Research the topic that you’d like to write about, come up with heading and subheadings you’d like to cover.
+When it comes to writing, the first step for content creators is to structure the article properly.
+Research the topic that you’d like to write about and come up with the heading and subheadings you’d like to cover.

 Don’t forget that it’s crucial to have unique content.
-Without original content, you’ll never be able to get far and Google is likely going to penalize you.
+Recycling existing articles, you’ll never be able to get far and Google is likely going to penalize you.

 Above all, always edit and proofread everything you’ve created.

-Creating content is more about planning ahead and being organized rather than just churning out blogs, videos, and other types of content without rhyme or reason.
+Creating content is more about planning ahead and being organized rather than just churning out blog posts, videos, and other types of content without rhyme or reason.

-Stick to your strategy, and your content is that much more likely going to succeed.
+Stick to your strategy, produce high-quality content, and you will be much more likely to reach and engage your ideal audience.